andreas-mausch/andreas-mausch.github.io/posts/2025-03-25-backup-7z-with-parchive/index.md

 ## Corrupt the data on purpose

-We will now overwrite three bytes each at four positions in the 7z, and see if par2 can fix that afterwards.
+We will now overwrite three bytes each at three positions in the 7z, and see if par2 can fix that afterwards.

 ```bash